Ecwid/ecwid-api-docs/includes/_sso.md

 UNIX timestamp.
 The system clock on your server must be in sync with the actual time, otherwise signatures generated by your server will fail to validate in Ecwid.
 Ecwid allows this timestamp to be up to 10 minutes late.
 The timestamp ensures that the message cannot be intercepted and misused later.

+### FAQ

+#### Q: Is SSO available to all stores?

+Single Sign On is available for [paid Ecwid users only](http://www.ecwid.com/pricing).
+If an Ecwid store has no paid subscription, Ecwid stops processing SSO requests for that store and will behave as if no user is logged in.

 #### Q: How do I know that SSO is working?

 When `ecwid_sso_profile` variable is set on a page, Ecwid will hide the Sign In and Sign Out links in a storefront.
 However in some cases this doesn't mean that the SSO functionality is working successfully.